 Understanding the role of microorganisms is fundamental to nutrition.

-Understanding the role of microorganisms is fundamental to nutrition.
-The human gut microbiome is now regarded as a separate organ and microorganisms play pivotal roles in food production, food spoilage and foodborne illness.
+An appreciation of the role of microorganisms is fundamental to our understanding of nutrition and human health.
+The human gut microbiome is now regarded as a separate organ and the resident microorganisms play pivotal roles in the health of the host.
+This recent knowledge has built upon our long-standing appreciation of microorganisms as agents of disease as well as their central role in food production, food spoilage and foodborne illness.

-We are actively involved with these topics via cross-cutting research themes with other NICHE groups as well collaborations with external organisations both nationally and internationally.
+The microbiology group are actively involved in researching these topics via cross-cutting research themes with other NICHE groups, other schools within Ulster University as well collaborations with external organisations both nationally and internationally.

-Our current research themes are based around understanding how environmental influences modulate antibiotic resistance transfer among foodborne pathogens, how bacteria associated with gastrointestinal colonisation construct and maintain biofilm-communities to enable persistence and how novel control methods could be employed to reduce microbial contamination in sensitive environments such as hospitals and food production facilities.
-We have actively engaged with industrial partners in both short and long-term projects supported via schemes such as the Innovation Vouchers, CAST awards, KTP projects etc. as well as direct consultancy contracts.
+- investigating novel control methods that could be employed to reduce biofilm in chronic wounds.
+We have actively engaged with industrial partners in both short and long-term projects supported via schemes such as the Innovation Vouchers, CAST awards, KTP projects etc. as well as direct consultancy contracts